-The purpose of this sheet is to help you collect the ideas you have for your game as you complete Tasks #0, #1 and #2.
+The purpose of this sheet is to help you collect ideas you have for your game as you complete Tasks #0, #1 and #2.

 Ideas from Task #0

 Ways to make my game challenging:

+vayo to make my game challenging.

 Ideas from Task #1

 Reasons why someone would want to play my game:

+reaction will compose weath to play my gamer

 Ideas from Task #2

 Things I like in games that I might want to include in my game: